GrilloPress/blog/source/2023-10-27-why-we-design-forms.html.markdown

 Good designers make [forms better and quicker and easier to complete](https://dl.acm.org/doi/epdf/10.1145/2556288.2557265).
 And find ways of making improvements to processes.
 Like the [register to vote team](https://designnotes.blog.gov.uk/2015/09/15/make-sure-this-is-right-a-new-email-confirmation-pattern/) which improved how they captured emails helping 50,000 more people use the service each month.

 Similarly designers make things more profitable by looking at the small details.
-[Ebay made an additional $500 a year just from redesigning a button](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=ux+form&btnG=#d=gs_qabs&t=1698349420840&u=%23p%3DBjPQ7SL3NoIJ) on their mobile website.
+[Ebay made an additional $500 million a year just from redesigning a button](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=ux+form&btnG=#d=gs_qabs&t=1698349420840&u=%23p%3DBjPQ7SL3NoIJ) on their mobile website.

 <h2 class="h3">Bad data undermines systems and businesses.
 Good form design reverses this</h2>